Yousef-Matar/matarito-vue/docs/components/MButton/api.md

 # MButton API

-API defines helper props, events and others for the matarito MButton module.
+API defines props, events and others for the matarito `MButton` module.

 ## MButton